 It’s an essential skill that’s associated with behavior, social skills, and academic achievement.
-It typically develops rapidly in children who are age three to four years old
+It typically develops rapidly in children who are aged three to four years old.

-Effortful control is also needed for delayed gratification, emotional regulation, and even moral development.
+Effortful control is also needed for delayed gratification, emotional regulation, and moral development.